OUR STORY ABOUT THE BATTLING CANCER RACE

 Towards the end of 2016, Annette Pfohl, the inspiration behind the race, passed away on November 9th after an eleven year battle with breast cancer.
 Although she is no longer with us, the race will now continue in her memory.
 She would not want the race to stop because of her passing but would have wanted the community to continue supporting the local cancer patients.

 In 2018, our 5K run/walk was voted in by Fredericksburg Area Running Club (FARC) to join the Coldwell Banker Elite Grand Prix Series as the 13th race.
 In 2018, we were the sixth race in the series.
-For 2019, we are currently slated to be in the fifth race in the series.
-The Coldwell Banker Elite Grand Prix Series is a 12-race competitive schedule in the Fredericksburg region in which runners score points to ultimately win awards at the end of the season at the annual FARC Banquet.
+For 2019, and again in 2020, we are currently slated to be in the fifth race in the series.
+The Coldwell Banker Elite Grand Prix Series is a 11-race competitive schedule in the Fredericksburg region in which runners score points to ultimately win awards at the end of the season at the annual FARC Banquet.

 All of the money raised continues to benefit the Mary Washington Healthcare Regional Cancer Center and all of the cancer patients in the local area of Fredericksburg.

 The Battling Cancer Race continues to occur annually with great success on Father's Day.